Coin Standard

 Supply

-function to get the current supply of a given coin.
+Use the coin::supply function to get the current supply of a given coin.

 Check for address on deny list

-function to check if an address exists on the deny list for your coin.
+Use the coin::deny_list_contains function to check if an address exists on the deny list for your coin.
 The signature of the function is:

 public fun deny_list_contains<T>(